mquandalle/meteor-typescript-compiler/README.md

 typings install meteor --ambient
 ```

-This will add Meteor definition files linked together in the root definition file called `main.d.ts`:
+This will add Meteor definition files linked together in the root definition file called `main.d.ts`.
 Add `typings/main.d.ts` to your config accordingly:

 ```